Rila and Pirin

 • Equipment rental

-• Visiting paid attractions
+• Visits to paid attractions

-• Accommodation in campsites
+• Accommodation at campsites

-• Medical insurance (issued independently, on request)
+• Medical insurance (arranged independently, if desired)

 Where elseSimilar trips